Guard Your Heart: The Virtuous Woman’s Guide

 Prayer is our heavenly connection that intercepts and destroys satan’s attempt to overthrow us.

-Guard your heart through constant communion with our Lord while we remain in an active state of awareness of His presence is key
+Guarding our hearts isn’t an easy task but through constant communion with our Lord, we remain in an active state of awareness of his divine presence which keeps us on guard.

 You are not in this fight alone.
 God has placed you among a body of believers that also have similar challenges as you.

-It becomes a lot easier to guard your heart when you are surrounded by persons with similar mindsets.
+Guarding your heart becomes a lot easier when you are surrounded by persons with similar mindsets.

 The body of Christ provides support through encouragement, prayer, and the sharing of God’s word.